material-motion/material-motion/specifications/runtime/runtime.md

 Requires: [Transaction](transaction.md)

-**One Executor per type of Plan per target**: A single Executor instance is created for each *type* of Plan registered to a target.
-This allows Executors to maintain coherent state even when multiple Plans have been committed.
+**One instance of an Executor type per target**: Create One Executor instance for each *type* of Executor required by a target.
+This allows multiple Plans to affect a single Executor instance.
+The Executors can then maintain state across multiple Plans.

 ![](../../_assets/OneExecutor.svg)